F.N.B. Corporation (FNB) Fundamental and Technical Analysis Explained

 Stephens gave “Equal-Weight” rating to FNB stocks, setting the target price at $14.50 in the report published on December 13, 2017.

-In the course of the last 5 trading sessions, FNB went up by +1.40%, which changed the moving average for the period of 200 days to the total of -35.75% of losses for the stock in comparison to the 20-day moving average settled at $7.66.
+In the course of the last 5 trading sessions, FNB went down by -5.69%, which changed the moving average for the period of 200 days to the total of -37.61% of losses for the stock in comparison to the 20-day moving average settled at $7.69.
 In addition, F.N.B.
-Corporation saw -37.17% in overturn over the period of a single year with a tendency to cut further losses.
+Corporation saw -39.92% in overturn over the period of a single year with a tendency to cut further losses.

 FNB Stock Insider Trading